Keenwild: Success

 In 2014, Keenwild was nominated for two Temecula Valley Music Awards and won the award for Viewers Choice, for the song "Seventeen".

-After almost ten years since the last album was out, a new album Sunsets was released in January 2015 on iTunes, Amazon and other digital outlets.
+At the start of Keenwild's set at the 2011 Temecula Music Fest, Bill told the crowd to register to vote (and actually vote), volunteer in the community and help lead the country; before declaring his freedom from the confines of being an elected official and tearing into an unedited version of the Keenwild hit "Mr Pete".
+This was the first time in over four years that Keenwild had played the song live.

-Keenwild have played shows with well-known bands such as Neon Trees, Meg and Dia, HelloGoodbye, Steel Train, Inverse, A Change Of Pace, YouInSeries, D.O.R.K./Animo, Halifax, Socratic, An Angle and Limbeck.
+After almost ten years since their last album was released, a new album Sunsets was released in January 2015 on iTunes, Spotify, Amazon Music and other digital outlets.